The Struggles of Halal Dating and How to Surpass Them

 You know what’s hard?
 Trying to find that one guy from the same region as your family who ticks your parents’ boxes but also ticks your boxes as well.
-Like finding someone who shares your sense of humour, you find attractive and whose not just looking to find a girl who wants to stay in the kitchen all day, while singlehandedly taking care of the kids.
+Like finding someone who shares your sense of humour, whom you find attractive and who's not just looking to find a girl who wants to stay in the kitchen all day, while single-handedly taking care of the kids.
 Actually, you know what’s worse?
 Finding the one for you and it turns out he’s not Muslim…

 Keeping those urges in check